halfpintutopia/learn-code-share-repeat/docs/design/five-planes.md

 ### Colour Palette

+The resonance with the chosen image, reflecting student life and learning, adds a layer of authenticity and emotional connection to the colour theme.
+The colour scheme extracted from the image now takes on additional significance, mirroring the visual aesthetics of student life and the emotional and intellectual journey of learning.
+The vibrant green symbolises growth and enthusiasm, while the warm tones of orange and deep red represent the passion and excitement inherent in the educational process.
+The neutral grey serves as a canvas for the varied experiences of student life, and the subtle dark charcoal adds depth, perhaps reflecting the challenges and complexities of learning.
+By incorporating a colour scheme that personally resonates with the essence of student life, the platform becomes a relatable and authentic representation of the user's educational journey, fostering a deeper connection and engagement with the platform's content.

 ![Colour palette using the Tailwind Plugin in Figma](../media/images/wireframes/colour-palette.png)

 ### Typography

 The [Barlow | Jeremy Tribby](https://tribby.com/fonts/barlow/) variable font was a strategic and aesthetic decision.
 Barlow's clean lines and modern sans-serif style contribute to a sleek and contemporary visual identity, fostering an approachable and sophisticated user interface.
 Its versatility ensures legibility across various screen sizes, essential for a seamless user experience on the dynamic platform.
 Integrating the Barlow font communicates a sense of modernity and underscores a commitment to clarity and user-friendly design.

 ![Barlow | Jeremy Tribby](../media/images/barlow.png)